 TYPO3 aims at providing a reliable backwards compatibility between versions:

-- Major versions may contain breaking changes - normally these are deprecated in the version before
+Major versions may contain breaking changes - normally these are deprecated one major version in advance

 If PHP classes, methods, constants, functions or parameters are to be removed, they will be marked as deprecated first and not removed until the next major release of TYPO3.
 For example: a method that gets deprecated in version 9.4.0 will remain fully functional in all 9.x.x releases, but will be removed in version 10.